Chansen88/bot-tutorial-nodejs/README.md

 ## Introduction

-This project shows the capability of a bot to react to messages sent within a group.
+This project is modified to add /giphy functionally to a groupme.
+Similar to slack /giphy.

 ## Contents